Remod-org/NTeleportation/README.md

 So, /town pay would bypass a cooldown for /town, and /home 1 pay would bypass a cooldown for /home 1.
 I'm sure there is room for improvement.

+This should work for /home, /town, and /tpr.